asdacdsfca/dsc180_b08/README.md

 ### If you are interested using the scrapper, please follow the below steps:

-🚀Description of the scrapper: It scrapes Reddit posts from financial subreddits, analyzes them for relevant stock market discussions, and filters them using OpenAI's GPT-4o-mini model.
+🚀 Description of the scrapper: It scrapes Reddit posts from financial subreddits, analyzes them for relevant stock market discussions, and filters them using OpenAI's GPT-4o-mini model.

 1. Set Up API Keys:
 Create a `.env` file in the root directory and add your API keys: